When To Consider Reusable Packaging for Ecommerce

 - Recyclability of the reusable packaging: Again, the recyclability of a reusable mailer is critical, otherwise it is likely that a reusable mailer ends up as waste after a dozen or so uses, creating more landfill bound waste than the equivalent amount of single use mailers would have generated.
 If the only solution is a reusable mailer designed to be landfilled, it is even more important that the average cycles is extremely high.

 Reloop put forth an incredible meta analysis of research conducted on the pros and cons of reusable packaging.
 Here is one diagram that shows important steps to be taken for reusable glass bottles in order for them to continue being superior to single use plastic counterparts.
 We were struck by the fact that these same steps are essential for reusable mailers as well.

 One excellent Fashion for Good study found that reusable packaging is only superior to a recycled poly mailer if packaging return rates are close to 100% and there are decentralized points of return.
 With return rates below 95%, there is a net increase in CO2 missions when moving to the reusable mailer.

 We believe such high return rates can be feasibly expected (today anyway) only in business models where returns are core to the service.
 StitchFix, Rent the Runway and Trunk Club are all examples of this type of business model.

-For now (though we hope and are working towards improvements that will make reusable mailers more eco-friendly over time) more standard B2C businesses in which such high return rates are unlikely, we have seen that reusable packaging may create more damage to the environment than a 100% recycled and recyclable poly mailer or paper mailer.
+For now more standard B2C businesses in which such high return rates are unlikely, we have seen that reusable packaging may create more damage to the environment than a 100% recycled and recyclable poly mailer or paper mailer.
 If that single use mailer is actually used twice, which our poly mailers are designed for, this makes it even harder for the reusable shipping solutions to compete.